ยท 6 min read ยท AYCalculator Team

 The Bottom Line

-Use the Calorie Calculator to see how protein fits into your daily calorie target.
+Use the Calorie Calculator to see how protein fits into your overall daily calorie goal.

-Informational note: Protein needs can vary with age, pregnancy, illness, body composition, and activity.
-For personalized nutrition advice, ask a qualified clinician or registered dietitian.
+Informational note: Protein needs vary with age, pregnancy, illness, kidney function, and activity level.
+For personalized nutrition recommendations, consult a registered dietitian or qualified healthcare provider.

 How to Calculate: Step-by-Step Guide